-LetsGetChecked’s STD test data shows that green vaginal discharge is the most common symptom reported by patients who have tested positive for trichomoniasis, with 75% of users reporting abnormal vaginal discharge
+LetsGetChecked’s STD test data shows that green vaginal discharge is the most common symptom reported by patients who have tested positive for trichomoniasis, with 75% of people reporting abnormal vaginal discharge

 Other symptoms you are likely to notice are itching or rashes around the vagina (50%), pain or discomfort whilst urinating (25%), or bleeding between periods (25%).
 Pelvic pain may also occur but is not as common.

-I recommends that if you notice green discharge you should speak to your doctor or visit a sexual health clinic immediately so you can get tested.
+I recommend that if you notice green discharge you should speak to your doctor or visit a sexual health clinic immediately so you can get tested.

 The good news is that if you do have trichomoniasis it is normally easily treated.
 Your doctor will typically prescribe you a antibiotic, such as metronidazole or tinidazole, which will clear up the infection within a couple weeks.

 As mentioned above, 70% of people infected with trichomoniasis don’t know they have it because they never display any signs or symptoms.
 So it is very common for trichomoniasis to be left untreated.
 This doesn’t mean you are in the clear however, you can still pass trichomoniasis onto others if you have unprotected sex.

-If you have trichomoniasis, it can cause genital inflammation which makes it easier for you to contract HIV (the virus that causes AIDS) and other STDs, so it is vital that you get it treated as soon as you notice any symptoms.
+If you have trichomoniasis, it can cause genital inflammation which makes it easier for you to contract other STDs including HIV (the virus that causes AIDS) so it is vital that you get it treated as soon as you notice any symptoms.